+Most mold resistant cannabis strains list.
 Growing cannabis in wet humid climates is a challenge without some good mold resistant strains.
-Thankfully there are hardy, resilient weed strains that can fully finish flowering in rough conditions—even outdoors in the pouring rain.
+The best mold resistant strain seeds grow hardy, resilient cannabis plants that can fully finish up dank outdoors in rough conditions—even in the pouring rain.

 Why Mold Resistant Strains?

 Have you ever dealt with pounds of moldy cannabis?

 Plants soaked, buds mushy, trashed and covered in black bud rot or grey/blue mold (Botrytis infection).
 Only to harvest and bring them inside to further multiply the problem.

 Many cannabis growers feel it is impossible to grow buds worth any value in wet, rainy climates.
 They have seen the worst of it—pulling immature plants due to bad weather.
 Early harvests result in poor yields of scrawny, undeveloped buds that are difficult to market.

 Here in Hawaii, we are faced with long periods of heavy rain and high humidity.
 The town of Hilo, Big Island, Hawaii is one of the wettest areas in the world, at an average of 120 inches of annual rainfall.

 Yet, people are producing amazing results outdoors growing marijuana in Hawaii.